Does GPGI (GPGI) Pay a Dividend? (2026)

 +

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with GPGI's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with GPGI's investor relations page or your broker before acting on them.